aodn/spatial-search/README.md

 Queueing started at Wed Oct 30 12:12:08 EST 2013<br>943 metadata documents queued finishing at Wed Oct 30 12:12:15 EST 2013<br>Indexing started at Wed Oct 30 12:12:15 EST 2013<br>```

 ## Queue
-A queue will query the configured GeoNetwork for all of it's records containing a WMS layer.
+A queue will query the configured GeoNetwork for all of its records containing a WMS layer.

 To queue: